vsundar17697/desk_setup_drives/README.md

 sh init.sh
 from the pulled directory to add alias and initialize the file to keep track of the desk setup drives.

+If you use zsh or bash, the alias is added automatically, otherwise give the path to the shells rc file you use.
+If that doesn't suit you, run the following commands manually

+chmod +x desk_setup_drives.sh

+add the followling line to your rc file

+alias dsd="sh <path to desk_setup_drives.sh>"
+source <rc file>

+READY TO GO !

 Desk Setup Manager
 Use